Day by Day

 Your private sedan will take you back to the Ritz-Carlton to relax and freshen up prior to heading back the vibrant nightlife of Montreal.
 Tonight we recommend Brasserie T. The second restaurant of Montréal’s own celebrity chef, Normand Laprise, Brasserie T offers a somewhat relaxed and intimate venue without compromising on taste.
 Be sure to try their famous burger; you can thank us later.

 Enjoy your breakfast before again making your way by private sedan to the circuit for today’s thrilling F1 race.
 Grab a glass of champagne and see what the featured Formula One pilot has to say about today’s race.
 You will also enjoy a pit tour, something reserved for only a select few, but available to you as a guest of your chosen exclusive hospitality venue.
 After a sumptuous lunch you have come to the moment that all this has been building towards, the Canadian Grand Prix is about to begin.
 Travelling in excess of 340 kilometers an hour, these incredible cars and drivers will be pushing the limits to try and be the first to negotiate the 70 laps that comprise the Grand Prix du Canada.
-Will Lewis Hamilton defend his 2017 crown for Mercedes, or will Ferrari add to its lead of having won this race a record 13 times?
 Be on hand in this great cosmopolitan city for one of the most popular stops of the Formula 1 season.